create a stunning reading experience

 There are 3 factors that make up the reading experience on your blog.
 Typography, white space, and sizing.
 If all of these factors are working in harmony, your readers will love reading your content all the more.
 So let’s break it down bite-by-bite!

-[This is part of the Blog Design Essentials Series.
-Check out the rest of the series here.]
+This is part of the Blog Design Essentials series.
+Be sure to catch the rest of the posts in this series to take your blog design to the next level!

 Typography